yur-spiridonov/NPAt-Core-Research/README.md

 - **Numbers**, consisting of exact values, approximate values, and explicit zero
 - **Non-numbers** (NaN)

-The presence of explicit zero allows bitwise comparison across the entire floating-point range.
+The presence of an explicit zero allows bitwise comparison across the entire floating-point range.
 NPAt forms a monotonically increasing sequence throughout the range from the minimum to the maximum possible values.
 It also allows representation of positive and negative numbers whose magnitudes are smaller than the minimum representable value — such numbers can be considered infinitesimal, but not equal to zero.

 Parameters representing signed NPAt numbers are integers or zero, so all computations can be performed in two's complement code.
 When summing numbers in NPAt format, normalization is not required.
 The NPAt format has no concept of subnormal numbers, eliminating the need for special handling.
 Finally, the precision parameter in NPAt does not affect the computation algorithm.